acoppes/acoppes/site/_drafts/test-draft.markdown

 {{page.excerpt}}

-I already shared some insights about ECS in [Gemserk Blog](https://blog.gemserk.com), but this one will try to be more specific and with more real examples.
+# Background

+My experience with ECS goes back to 2010 when we started making games at Gemserk with [@rgarat](https://twitter.com/rgarat), we used [Artemis](https://blog.gemserk.com/2011/11/13/scripting-with-artemis/) at that time to make games and to make the port of Clash of the Olympians.
+Over the years I used different ECS frameworks for different games and I even developerd my own for [Iron Marines Invasion](https://www.ironmarinesinvasion.com/)[^1].
+Now, I use the Community maintained fork of [LeoECS](https://github.com/LeoECSCommunity) for my current games.

+In ECS, An Entity, which is just an identifier, can have one or more Components, holding the data.
+Systems have the logic to process entities with a set of Components in order to transform the data from one state to another.

-First, a small recap, ECS stands for Entity Component System, is both a paradigm (you have to change how you solve things) and an structure that allows performance improvements.
-Basically an Entity (just an identifier) has one or more Components (data) and there are Systems that execute logic over a entities with a set of components.
+For me, ECS is both a different programming paradigm (you have to change how you solve things) and a way to structure the code in order to achieve big performance improvements, different frameworks might go deeper in this aspect but all share the basics.

+# Where to put the data

+# Where to process the logic

+# Tips to decide

 EXAMPLE OR LINK TO EXAMPLE HERE